forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 - The backpropagation discussed above updates weights for every sample.
 - It is also doable in batches, for saving time, and other benefits, e.g., avoiding overfitting or making the ANN more stable.
 - For example:
-  1. Collect errors on multiple samples.
+  1. Collect losss on multiple samples.
-  2. Use the mean error (of course, errors should not cancel out) to compute the gradient
+  2. Use the mean loss (of course, losss should not cancel out) to compute the gradient
-  3. Backpropagate using the gradient on mean error.
+  3. Backpropagate using the gradient on mean loss.
   4. Repeat with another set (called **batch** or **minibatch**) of multiple samples.

 # Epoch in ANN training